PDC-support/pdc-intro/episodes/mattheocodes.md

 # Other materials theory programs and tools

 - The [Spglib](https://www.pdc.kth.se/software/software/Spglib/index_general.html) library for finding and handling crystal symmetries
-- The [Uppsala Atomistic Spin Dynamics (UppASD)](https://www.pdc.kth.se/software/software/UppASD/index_general.html) software package is a simulation suite to study magnetization dynamics by means of the atomistic version of the Landau-Lifshitz-Gilbert (LLG) equation.
+- The [Uppsala Atomistic Spin Dynamics (UppASD)](https://www.pdc.kth.se/software/software/UppASD/index_general.html) software package, a simulation suite to study magnetization dynamics by means of the atomistic version of the Landau-Lifshitz-Gilbert (LLG) equation.
 - The [Wannier90](https://www.pdc.kth.se/software/software/Wannier90/index_general.html) open-source code for generating maximally-localized Wannier functions and using them to compute advanced electronic properties of materials with high efficiency and accuracy.
 - Phonopy for modelling of phonons `spack install py-phonopy@1.10.0%gcc@12.2.0`